foreverstupid/Lang/doc/Lang.md

 #### Bool

 There isn't such a type as bool in Lang.
-Nevertheless, integer, float, and string could be used as bool in conditions.
+Nevertheless, integer, float, string could be used as bool in conditions.
 Thus, `0`, `0.0`, and `""` are used as **false**.
 All others values are used as **true**.

 ### Variables

 Variables in Lang are created on their first assignment from some values.
 They can change their values and types.
 In a sense variables are just labels for a data, to get the variable value a special dereference operation (**$**) is used.
 Thus, variables can be thought as pointers to a data that should be dereferenced.
 Variables could have another variables as their values.
 Variables of a functional type could be evaluated as functions.
+Variables also can be casted to bool-like values.
+Namely a variable is **true** if it exists and **false** otherwise.
+Using this feature you can check variable existence in runtime.

 ### Lambdas